saifuddinrakib/SaifuddinRakib.github.io/content/about/index.md

   - Machine learning
   - Sketching
   - Problem Solving
-  - Team Management
+  - Product Management
 ---

 Hello!
-I'm Saifuddin Rakib, from Dhaka, also known as capital City of Bangladesh.
+I'm Saif, from Dhaka, Bangladesh.

 I possess entrepreneurial skills, critical thinking abilities, and a design-thinking mindset that enable me to excel in the research and development of IoT-related products.
 I am committed to staying up-to-date with the latest developments in design and AI, and always seeking new challenges to expand my skills and knowledge